tezos/tezos-mirror/docs/developer/python_testing_framework.rst

   termination,

-- One some occasions, the ``timeout`` marker doesn't play well with blocking client commmands. for instance, this may not stop the test if ``wait_for_inclusion`` is stuck.
+- One some occasions, the ``timeout`` marker doesn't play well with blocking client commands. for instance, this may not stop the test if ``wait_for_inclusion`` is stuck.

 ::